-Contact Law Offices of Richard C. McConathy today for a consultation about your alleged crime throughout Dallas County, Collin County, Tarrant County, and Denton County in Texas.
-Richard McConathy is an experienced Dallas criminal defense attorney who will make every effort to find errors made by law enforcement to potentially have you charges reduced or dismissed.
+Contact the Law Offices of Richard C. McConathy today for a consultation about your alleged crime throughout Dallas County, Collin County, Tarrant County, and Denton County in Texas.
+Richard McConathy is an experienced Dallas criminal defense attorney who will make every effort to find errors made by law enforcement to potentially have your charges reduced or dismissed.

-Contact Law Offices of Richard C. McConathy at (972) 233-5700 for a consultation about your criminal charges, and let these dedicated attorneys serve you.
+Contact the Law Offices of Richard C. McConathy at (972) 233-5700 for a consultation about your criminal charges, and let these dedicated attorneys serve you.